 You can choose any one of the four seasons for backpacking in Nepal but, all of them may not be suitable for an enjoyable trip.

-The risks at the Himalayan landscape are unpredictable and uncertain.
+The risks in the Himalayan landscape are unpredictable and uncertain.
 Similarly, the risks vary with the geography and we should be aware and prepared to tackle such risks if it occurs untimely.

 So, for a better experience, you are recommended to select the best time to backpack in Nepal.